Skip to main content

 What to Include in Your Talent Release Form (Australia)

-An effective Australian Talent Release Form must address a comprehensive set of commercial, intellectual property, and privacy considerations to adequately protect the Producer and to document the Talent's informed consent to the commercial use of their performance and likeness.
+An effective Australian Talent Release Form must address a thorough set of commercial, intellectual property, and privacy considerations to adequately protect the Producer and to document the Talent's informed consent to the commercial use of their performance and likeness.

 Producer and Talent identification — The release must clearly identify the production company (including its ABN or ACN and address) and the Talent (including their full legal name, stage name, date of birth for minor checks, and contact details).
-Both parties must be clearly identified to ensure the release is enforceable and that the rights granted are correctly attributed.
+Both parties must be clearly identified to confirm the release is enforceable and that the rights granted are correctly attributed.

 Production description — The release must identify the specific production for which the Talent's participation is being obtained, including the production name or working title, the type of production (TVC, corporate video, online advertisement, etc.), a description of the Talent's role and participation, the filming dates, and the filming locations.